Do you ever feel you have entered a state of ’emotional shutdown’?

 Related to this, we may, too, bury/repress our emotions and enter a state of emotional shutdown as a way of trying to communicate to our parents/primary caregivers that they no longer have power over us and that they can no longer hurt us (whether or not this is actually the case); we attempt, in this manner, to render them impotent and simultaneously empower ourselves.

-If, due to our childhood experiences, we have shut our feelings and emotions down in this as a means of self-preservation, we may well find, as adults, that we are unable to ‘switch them back on’.
-If, indeed, we do find ourselves in this situation, we may (falsely) believe that we are now incapable of feeling anything and conclude we have simply become a ‘cold’ person and that the feelings we once had are now permanently numbed or deadened.
+If due to our childhood experiences, we have shut our feelings and emotions down in this as a means of self-preservation, we may well find, as adults, that we are unable to ‘switch them back on.
+If indeed, we do find ourselves in this situation, we may (falsely) believe that we are now incapable of feeling anything and conclude we have simply become a ‘cold’ person and that the feelings we once had are now permanently numbed or deadened.

 Worse still, we may negatively judge ourselves for this, perhaps believing we have become ‘callous’.
 In fact, in many ways, the opposite is true – it is likely to be because we used to be, in fact, intensely sensitive and felt things too deeply, that we now find ourselves to be unemotional.
-The pain of feeling emotions became too unbearably strong.
+The pain of feeling of emotions became too unbearably strong.

 The overwhelming likelihood is, however, that we have not lost our ability to feel but, rather, have deeply buried our emotions.
-Indeed, we may have buried them so deeply that we would require professional therapy to help us to gently get in touch with them again.
+Indeed, we may have buried them so deeply that we would require professional therapy to help us gently get in touch with them again.

-If we do decide to seek therapy to help us to reconnect with our emotions and escape our state of emotional shutdown, there is, however, a significant chance that, because we may discover very painful, hitherto repressed feelings ( such as anger, despair and mourning for our lost childhood) we may well feel worse before we start to feel better.
+If we do decide to seek therapy to help us to reconnect with our emotions and escape our state of emotional shutdown, there is, however, a significant chance that, because we may discover very painful, hitherto repressed feelings ( such as anger, despair, and mourning for our lost childhood) we may well feel worse before we start to feel better.

-Indeed, Sigmund Freud (pictured above) took the view that repressed emotions were potentially very dangerous and were the primary cause of many mental disturbances.
+Indeed, Sigmund Freud took the view that repressed emotions were potentially very dangerous and were the primary cause of many mental disturbances.
 However, it also should be stated that Freud is a somewhat controversial figure in the eyes of many present-day psychologists, despite his widely acknowledged genius.